 Erected 2016 by William G. Pomeroy Foundation.
 (Marker Number 291.)

 Topics.
 This historical marker is listed in these topic lists: Cemeteries & Burial Sites • Settlements & Settlers • War, French and Indian.

 Location.
 42° 56.074′ N, 76° 5.788′ W. Marker is in Lafayette, New York, in Onondaga County.
 Marker is on Lafayette Road, on the left when traveling north.
 Touch for map.
 Marker is at or near this postal address: 3383 Lafayette Road, La Fayette NY 13084, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on April 29, 2019.
-This page originally submitted on April 29, 2019, by Deryn Pomeroy of Syracuse, New York.
-This page has been viewed 51 times since then.
+It was originally submitted on April 29, 2019, by Deryn Pomeroy of Syracuse, New York.
+This page has been viewed 146 times since then and 10 times this year.
 Photos: 1, 2. submitted on April 29, 2019, by Deryn Pomeroy of Syracuse, New York. • Andrew Ruppenstein was the editor who published this page.